eliasankerhold/BlueFTC/README.md

 **A minimal working example of read commands can be found in the `examples` directory.**

-Create a file `credentials.py` with the API key and IP address:
+Create a file `credentials.py` with the required configuration:

 ```python
 API_KEY = '123456789abcdefghijklmnopqrstuvwxyz'